 - Olive Oil.
 Helps the spice mixture adhere to the chicken thighs and the skin to crisp.
 No cooking spray needed.

 - Stir the spice mixture together in a bowl.

 - Pat dry the thighs with paper towel, then add them to the bowl.
 Coat the chicken with oil and the spices.

-- Add the chicken thighs skin side down to an air fryer basket.
+- Place chicken thighs skin side down in the air fryer basket.

-- Air fryer chicken thighs for 16 to 22 minutes at 400 degrees F, flip halfway through.
+- Air fry chicken thighs for 16 to 22 minutes at 400 degrees F, flip halfway through.
+Use a meat thermometer to check for doneness.
 Let rest for 5 minutes.
 ENJOY!
 Top with fresh parsley, cilantro, or thyme.

 More Ways to Season Air Fryer Chicken Thighs Recipe